Drinking isn't Black and White

 It wasn’t modeled by my parents when I was a kid.

-It came later — slowly, messily, through experience.
+But it came later — slowly, messily, through experience.

 And now it shows up in my life depending on the day, the season, the company, or the mood.